stain/s11.no/content/2024/signposting-report/index.md

 ### TF Outreach & Emergent Models for Governance

-Shortly after the publication of our earlier report to EOSC on FAIR Assessment governance<sup>2</sup>, the FAIR IMPACT project authored a response document [[Verburg 2023]], which was in part supportive but expressed some additional concerns and disagreements.
+Shortly after the publication of our earlier report to EOSC on FAIR Assessment governance [[Wilkinson 2022b]], the FAIR-IMPACT project authored a response document [[Verburg 2023]], which was in part supportive but expressed some additional concerns and disagreements.

 Given that the objective of the latest two hackathon events was to engender harmonization between the assessment tools, the participants also took time to “observe the process.”

 In particular, the mechanisms for reaching agreement on the appropriate metrics, their associated testing code, quality assurance around these, and how this could be replicated in the future as more specialized (e.g., domain-specific) FAIR metrics are designed.
 The objective was to gather evidence for how FAIR assessment governance could be established and maintained.
 Of note, we observed that creating a benchmark environment was a critical aspect of designing and harmonizing test software, and we anticipate that this will become a primary activity of any governance process.

 We have planned meetings around a joint TF/FAIR-IMPACT workshop where FAIR assessment governance will be discussed, and the various stakeholders will present their preferred models.
 The event is expected to take place in late November.

 In addition, we will continue discussing the role of standards registries such as FAIRsharing, where claims of use of community metadata standards can be validated via API calls against the records describing these standards instead of being hard-coded into the FAIR assessment tools, for example, FAIRsharing already follows the advice of the EOSC TF on Persistent Identifiers and includes registrations of the properties and schema for these entities.